isc-projects/kea/doc/sphinx/arm/install.rst

 .. code-block:: console

    $ gpg --import isc-keyblock.asc
-   $ gpg --verify kea-X.Y.Z.tar.gz.asc kea-X.Y.Z.tar.gz
+   $ gpg --verify kea-X.Y.Z.tar.xz.asc kea-X.Y.Z.tar.xz

 The verification allows users to confirm that the tar file has not been tampered with and that it was created by ISC.